angular/angular/aio/content/guide/observables.md

 <code-example header="Subscribe to emitted values" path="observables/src/subscribing.ts" region="next-param"></code-example>

-Passing a `next()` function into `subcribe` is a convenient syntax for this most typical case.
+Passing a `next()` function into `subscribe` is a convenient syntax for this most typical case.
 If you also need to know when the observable emits an error or completes, you'll have to pass in an `Observer` instead.

 ## Defining observers